ratwolfzero/hopalong_python/README.md

 - Set 3: a = p, b = p, c = 0

-Where (p) is a constant parameter that remains the same within each of these sets.
+Here, ( p ) is a constant parameter that remains the same within each of these sets.

-Instead, you may observe high-density cycles, characterized by a relatively small number of pixels being hit repeatedly.
-This suggests that in these cases, the system may settle into a periodic orbit.
-Periodic orbits are trajectories in which the system returns to the same state after a fixed number of iterations.
-Additionally, it seems that certain of these "high-density cycle pixels" lie at the boundaries of the attractor extents.
+In these cases, you may observe high-density cycles, where a relatively small number of pixels are hit repeatedly, suggesting that the system is likely settling into periodic orbits.
+Additionally, many of these "high-density cycle pixels" tend to be located at the boundaries of the attractor extents.

 For example, with parameter set (3) the Hopalong equations are given by: